-For example, maybe you got cut off at Whole Foods yesterday in the parking lot, and instead of yelling at the woman, you realized she might be struggling with internal things, and you should always be kind, or maybe yesterday you went scuba diving for the first time and what was that like to overcome fear and how once you overcome fear, you can enjoy the things like seeing sharks, and seeing colorful fish.
+For example, maybe you got cut off at Whole Foods yesterday in the parking lot.
+Instead of yelling at the woman, you realized she might be struggling with internal things.
+You should always be kind, or maybe yesterday you went scuba diving for the first time and what was that like to overcome fear and how once you overcome fear, you can enjoy the things like seeing sharks and seeing colorful fish.

 We understand the what.
 We all understand, “Give me money for a particular product or service.”

 But to earn the right to sell, you have to sequence them from the Why to the How to the What

 We’re going through emotion first into logic later.